nryotaro/synthesis_of_web_crawlers/README.md

                                   attribute2 nil}}}
                threshold)

-- attributes defines the types of data to be extracted
+- `attributes` defines the types of data to be extracted
-- website-url1 is the root url of website1
+- `website-url1`: the root url of website1
-- page-url1 is a url of website1
+- `page-url1`: a url of website1
-- container-descriptor is a CSS Selector describing an item container.
+- `container-descriptor` is a CSS selector describing an item container.
 A container is a sub-tree that contains all the attribute values you would like to extract.
+- `attribute1,2` is one of `attributes`

 ### Example
     (is (= (synthesis #{:title}